jeanCarloMachado/PythonSearch/README.md

 ```

-## Installation

-Installation instructions can be found in the [installation manual](docs/installation.md)
+Complete installation instructions can be found in the [installation manual](docs/installation.md)

 ## Legal